Welsh Labour and Plaid Cymru in Senedd co-operation talks

 Plaid Cymru went into coalition government with Labour between 2007 and 2011.

-After the 2016 election the party agreed to a "compact" co-operation deal with Labour to return Carwyn Jones as first minister - the compact ended in 2017, although Plaid supported the Welsh budget a year after that.
+After the 2016 election the party agreed to a "compact" co-operation deal with Labour, allowing Carwyn Jones to return as first minister.
+The compact ended in 2017, although Plaid supported the Welsh budget a year after that.

-Welsh Conservative Senedd leader Andrew RT Davies tweeted: "A Welsh Labour Party already out of ideas and Plaid Cymru who were rejected at the ballot box.
-Should make for a perfect marriage."